magma-design-system/magma/.gitlab/merge_request_templates/Default.md

 ## Screenshots

 <!--
+  🟡 Recommended
-  🔴 Required if it's a style change or addition
+  If it's a style change or addition.

+  🟢 Optional
-  🟢 Optional if it hasn't a relevant visual change.
+  If it hasn't a relevant visual change.
+Feel free to add some screeshot if you'd like to be more clear.
 -->